Discover the Best Parks in Brighton

 Goldstone Cres, Brighton and Hove, Hove BN3 6BG

-With its sprawling lawns, vibrant flower beds, and majestic trees, Hove Park offers the paw-fect backdrop for a leisurely stroll or a spirited game of fetch.
-But that's not all—adventure awaits around every corner with an abundance of sports and play facilities, including a 3G football pitch, tennis and basketball courts, and even an outdoor gym to pump up those muscles.
-For a dash of whimsy, hop aboard the miniature steam railway or get lost in the Fingermaze, a quirky piece of public sculpture that's fun for all ages.
-And don't forget to pay homage to the park's claim to fame—the Goldstone, a massive rock steeped in Druidic lore, rumored to bear the imprint of a human face if you look closely enough.
+With its sprawling lawns, vibrant flower beds, and majestic trees, covering almost 40 acres Hove Park offers the paw-fect backdrop for a leisurely stroll or a spirited game of fetch.
+But that's not all, adventure awaits around every corner with an abundance of sports and play facilities, including a 3G football pitch, 7 tennis courts, a basketball court, a climbing rock and even an outdoor gym to pump up those muscles.
+It's one of 8 parks in the city recognised by the Green Flag award scheme.

 Blakers Park